Top 10 Tasty And Healthy Food Ideas For Your 18 Months Baby

 Tips To Increase Appetite

 Now is the time when growth takes a backseat in children.
 So expect some more crankiness during eating.
-They develop reduced appetite as they are keener to explore new skills.
+You might notice a loss of appetite in toddlers as they become more interested in exploring new skills.
 Let them eat whatever they like and demand food when hungry.
 Cooking for a baby after careful meal planning can ensure that their meals are nutritious and appealing.

 Try to follow these simple tips to increase your toddler’s appetite: